 Goodwill has been recorded at the excess of the purchase price over the fair value of the assets purchased in acquisitions.
-In fiscal year 2012, the Corporation adopted Accounting Standards Update (ASU) 2011-08, Testing Goodwill for Impairment.
-The Corporation has goodwill of \$116,300 included in other noncurrent assets at both of the years ended September 30, 2014 and 2013.
-In 2014, the Corporation performed a quantitative assessment of goodwill which determined that the Corporation's fair value exceeds its carrying amount and no goodwill has been impaired.
-In 2013, the Corporation performed a qualitative assessment which determined that the Corporation's fair value exceeds its carrying amount and no goodwill was impaired.
-In 2014 and 2013, both valuation approaches were reviewed against several variables, including macroeconomic conditions, industry/market considerations, cost factors, and overall financial performance.
-As of September 30, 2014 and 2013, no goodwill impairment was recorded.
+In 2015, the Corporation performed a qualitative assessment of goodwill that included the market and income valuation approaches.
+The assessment determined that it is more likely than not (>50%) the Corporation's fair value exceeds its carrying amount, and therefore, as of September 30, 2015, no goodwill has been impaired.
+In 2014, the Corporation performed a quantitative assessment which determined that the Corporation's fair value exceeds its carrying amount and no goodwill was impaired.
+In 2015 and 2014, both valuation approaches were reviewed against several variables, including macroeconomic conditions, industry/market considerations, cost factors, and overall financial performance.
+The Corporation has goodwill of \$116,388 and \$116,300 included in other noncurrent assets as of September 30, 2015 and 2014, respectively.